Novimatrem/blog/about.markdown

 </span>
 </div>

-Hi, I'm zoey Globe, otherwise known as Novi.
+Hi, I'm zoey Globe, otherwise known as Novi, or Novimatrem.

 I'm a sleepy young woman who's a web developer and Linux tinkerer, living in the United Kingdom.
 A pansexual, polyamorous, cat-kin (otherkin) girl.
 A big fan of technology, programming, food, computer hardware & software, and I spend a lot of my time writing code.
 Video-making is pretty great, too.
 I put my heart and soul into the things I do, & strive to create great stuff to the best of my ability in various media types.